 Up to 151 days – full refund except for $200 service charge

 150 to 91 days – 100% of deposit

 90 to 0 days – 100% of total trip cost

 This trip is subject to AdventureSmith Explorations Terms and Conditions.
 Please read this information carefully and call us if you have any questions.
 A Traveler Information Form, which includes a release of liability, must be completed and signed by all travelers.
 Your Adventure Specialist will send you a unique link to complete this form along with a packing list and extensive pre-departure and travel insurance information upon booking confirmation.

 The Delfin III Amazon River Cruise begins and ends in Iquitos, Peru (IQT).
 Group transfers to/from Iquitos airport to embarkation/disembarkation points are included for travelers arriving and departing on scheduled arrival/departure days and recommended LAN flights.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 All excursions are included with your cruise rate.
 For all short transport (such as from the vessel to land for hiking) and wildlife seeking excursions, travel is via skiff boats.
 Skiffs are quick to launch, stable to ride and ready to navigate into the most hidden corners of the Amazon.
-Each skiff seats eight passengers and comes with its own expert naturalist guide and captain and abides by all safety regulations.
+Each skiff seats up to 16 passengers and comes with its own expert naturalist guide and captain and abides by all safety regulations.